SpinWaveGenie/SHUG2015Tutorial/Example03/YFeO3.md

 Example files are [here](YFeO3)

-This example studies YFeO3, calculating S(Q,E), convoluting with a resolution function, and integrating over axes directions.
+This example studies YFeO3, calculating cuts of S(Q,E), convoluting the calculated frequencies and intensities with an instrument resolution function, and integrating over axes directions.

-This is published in [Phys.
+This work is published in [Phys.
 Rev. B 89, 014420](http://journals.aps.org/prb/abstract/10.1103/PhysRevB.89.014420).
+Please open this paper in a new window/tab.
+Figure numbers mentioned below refer to this paper.

+This example is broken into two files, one that defines the cell and magnetic interactions and

 CommonFunctions.cpp
 ```cpp